openstack/ironic-specs/specs/approved/ironic-ml2-integration.rst

 Client (CLI) impact
 -------------------

-The python-ironicclient would need updated to support the new portgroup APIs.
+The python-ironicclient and OSC would need updated to support the new portgroups APIs.

 Example usage of the new methods: